flexatone/present-df-typing/doc/pycon-2025/slides.md

         ): ...
 ```

-Types that are defined with other types are generic
+Types composed of other types are generic

 ```python
 def process(